How to Make Easter Truck Cookies

 The steps above are summarized in the time-lapsed video below.

 When I debuted these cookies earlier this month there was strong interest for a stencil of that "carrot patch" farm sign design.
-I'm happy to report that stencil is almost ready!
-I'll update this post and let everyone know when it's available in my shop.
+I'm happy to report that stencil is now ready!
+You can find the carrot patch cookie stencil in my shop.